marciomat/reverse_engineering/hackthebox/pneumaticValidator/README.md

 And to make it even worse, this function `simulation()` is executed 1024 times!

-## Two steps forward, two steps back
+## Two steps forward, one and a half steps back

 I spent most of my time renaming functions, re-assigning variable types (so Ghidra shows the right array format) and trying to have a better picture of how the validation works.